devnationworld/resources/README.md

 ## Articles
+[What's new in DigitalOcean App Platform?](https://www.digitalocean.com/blog/new-in-digitalocean-app-platform-enhanced-security-insights-and-dbaas-integration/) There's enhanced security, insights and DBaaS integration.
+[DIGITALOCEAN]

+[Does cloud backup protect against ransomware?](https://www.virtualizationhowto.com/2021/08/does-cloud-backup-protect-against-ransomware/) As businesses aggressively move to the cloud for housing business-critical data, the cloud is becoming a target for hackers launching ransomware attacks.
+[VIRTUALIZATIONHOWTO]

+[5 things to consider when making a video to promote your app or game.](https://gamedev.net/tutorials/business/production-and-management/5-things-to-consider-when-making-a-video-to-promote-your-app-or-game-r5833/) How can you show an app or game in your video in a way that attracts new users?
+[GAMEDEV]

+[Building a healthy and secure software supply chain.](https://www.docker.com/blog/building-a-healthy-and-secure-software-supply-chain/) Securing the software supply chain is now an everyday concern for developers.
+As attackers increasingly target open-source components as a way to compromise the software supply chain, developers hold the keys to making their projects as secure as they can be.
+[DOCKER]

+[Linux, happy 30th birthday!
+What the future holds for Linux](https://www.techrepublic.com/article/what-the-future-holds-for-linux-after-its-first-30-years/).
+Jack Wallen explains how Linux has changed computing for the better and ponders what might be next for the open source OS created by Linus Torvalds.
+[TECHREPUBLIC]

+[It's time to retire the CSV.](https://www.bitsondisk.com/writing/2021/retire-the-csv/) Despite its ubiquity and ease of access, CSV is a wretched way to exchange data.
+The time has long passed to retire CSV and replace it with something better.
+[BITSONDISK]

+[A brief history of Quantum Mechanics.](https://m.youtube.com/watch?v=5hVmeOCJjOU) [VIDEO] The mysterious world of quantum mechanics has mystified scientists for decades.
+But this mind-bending theory is the best explanation of reality that we have.
+[YOUTUBE]

+[Software engineer and hitting 40, how to set up for another 20 years of coding.](https://larshaendler.medium.com/software-engineer-and-hitting-40-how-to-set-up-for-another-20-years-of-coding-f97731a5463b) A sane software engineer in their 40s, who is still coding is definitely on the list of endangered species.
+[LARSHAENDLER.MEDIUM]]

 [That Salesforce outage: Global DNS downfall started by one engineer trying a quick fix.](https://www.theregister.com/2021/05/19/salesforce_root_cause/)" We found a circular dependency where the tool that we use to get into production had a dependency on the DNS servers being active".
 [THEREGISTER]

 [Angular launches a new feature request process.](https://blog.angular.io/new-feature-request-process-a9f69d106fc8) You can view their new process in this blog post.
 [BLOG.ANGULAR]